divyadandru/demo/README.md

 1. Complete [Device registration](https://developers.google.com/assistant/sdk/guides/service/python)

+1. You can create the intents manually in Dialog flow, otherwise create a new empty project directory, in the project directory, you can create actions.json which can be pushed to the actions console by gactins command.

-1. In the project directory, create actions.json using the above mentioned resources.
+1. If you are creating intents using actions.json then create it using the above mentioned resources.
 (Or can edit a sample actions.json file)

 1. Make sure to start writting actions.json from manifest.
 Check the example given [here](https://developers.google.com/assistant/sdk/guides/service/python/extend/custom-actions)